shuttle-hq/shuttle/README.md

 Check for any outages and incidents on [Shuttle Status](https://status.shuttle.rs/).

-We are currently in Public Beta.
+We are currently in Public Beta (check out the Roadmap [here](https://www.shuttle.rs/beta#06)).
 Watch "releases" of this repo to get notified of major updates!

 - [x] Alpha: We are testing Shuttle, API and deployments may be unstable
 - [x] Public Alpha: Anyone can sign up, but go easy on us,